-In this tutorial, we're going to learn how to make a Mario game in Scratch.
+In this tutorial, we're going to help you and your child learn how to make a Mario game in Scratch.
 Super Mario Bros, released in 1985, is arguably one of the most popular video games of all time, and the poster child of not only the entire Mario franchise, but, to a degree, Nintendo as a whole.
 Super Mario Bros belongs to an extremely popular genre of arcade games: the Side-Scrolling Platformer.

 'Platformer' refers to the way a player must navigate obstacles in any given level of the game, often by literally jumping on platforms.
 And a true 'Side-Scroller' is defined by the way the player continuously reveals new parts of a level by moving their character towards the right side of the screen.